 - Games with a high level of technical, artistic or game mechanical innovation,

 - Educational games primarily aimed at children or teenagers,

 - Serious games (games that are not primarily or exclusively for entertainment, but have another purpose, e.g., educational games, health/therapy games),

 - Other difficult works: if it can be plausibly demonstrated in an individual case that there is a particularly high market risk and that lenders are not prepared to assume this risk either.

-In principle, two rounds of funding per year are planned - one application round starts in March and one in September.
-At the same time, the number and quality of the applications submitted in the first funding round of each year will determine whether there will subsequently be sufficient budget available for another funding round.
+In principle, two rounds of funding per year are planned - one application round starts in March and one in August.
+At the same time, the number and quality of the applications submitted in the first funding round of each year will determine whether there will subsequently be a sufficient budget available for another funding round.
 If this is not the case, the next funding round will take place regularly from March of the following year.

 Awarding of Funding

 The funds available for Prototype Funding should be used in the best possible way to contribute to increasing the quality, market opportunities and variety of digital games developed in Hamburg.
 In addition, the funding is intended to support new founders, start-ups and companies and create new jobs on site.
 In order to achieve these goals, the experts on the awarding committee will have to make an assessment and decide on all complete and timely submitted applications.
 This is also necessary if more applications are submitted in a funding round than can be covered by the available budget.

 The applicants will be informed by Gamecity Hamburg about the date in time.
 During the 10-minute pitches, the applicants present their project in form of a pitch deck to the awarding committee, which allows further questions and feedback.